Digital Garden

 The realization hit me when I started using Claude Code for something mundane: cooking.
 Over a few hours, my mom and I planned two 4-course meals and a turkey in a seemingly effortless manner.

 I gave the agent access to a folder.
 It could read my recipes, modify them, create shopping lists, adjust portions, even remember and save my preferences and workflows.
 Add nutritional values to a recipe?
 Done.
 Missing a recipe?
 Here are three options.
 Gluten free version?
 No problemo.
-This wasn't just a chatbot helping me cook — this was an assistant that lived in my file system, evolving with me.
+This felt like an assistant living in my file system, evolving with me.

 That's when it clicked: this is what personal automation should feel like.